reimagined/resolve/docs/running-in-containers.md

 title: Running in Containers
 ---

-This article describes run a reSolve application in a Docker container as a part of a Docker Compose setup.
-In addition to the reSolve application, this setup includes:
+This article describes how to run a reSolve application in a container as a part of a Docker Compose setup.
+In addition to the reSolve application, this setup uses the following Docker images available on [Docker Hub](https://hub.docker.com/):

-- A `postgres` container is used to store the application's data.
+- [`postgres`](https://hub.docker.com/_/postgres) is used to store the application's data.
-- An `nginx` container is used as a reverse proxy server to answer HTTP requests.
+- [`nginx`](https://hub.docker.com/_/nginx) is used as a reverse proxy server to answer HTTP requests.

 Follow the steps below to run a reSolve application in a Docker container.